• Martin Thoma

 echo "`tput setaf 1``tput bold`[ERROR]`tput sgr0`"

-I've created a little python script called output.py for testing purposes.
-It simply outputs a quite long Lorem ipsum text with some random [ERROR] messages.
+I've created a little Python script called output.py for testing purposes.
+It simply outputs a long Lorem ipsum text with some random [ERROR] messages.

 The next task is to replace the [ERROR] messages.
-The tool of my choice is sed.
-See the sed man page for more information.
-The basic usage is
+The tool of choice is sed.
+See the sed manual page for more information.
+The basic usage is:

 sed 's/search/replace/'